 The importance of women’s mental health

 Mental disorders can affect women and men differently.
-Some disorders are more common in women, such as depression, anxiety and eating disorders.
-Certain disorders are unique to women.
+Some disorders are more common in women, such as depression, anxiety and eating disorders, while certain disorders are unique to women.
 For example, some women experience symptoms of depression at times of hormone changes, such as during or after pregnancy (perinatal depression), around the time of their period (premenstrual dysphoric disorder) and during menopause (perimenopause-related depression).

 For other mental disorders, such as schizophrenia and bipolar disorder, research has not found differences between women and men in the rates at which they are diagnosed.
 However, certain symptoms may be more common in women than men, and the course of illness can be affected by a person’s sex.
 Researchers are only now beginning to understand the various biological and psychosocial factors that may impact mental health based on sex.